AkshataB2002/Road-Construction-Monitoring-System/README.md

 # Road Construction Progress Monitoring System

 This project provides a web-based application to monitor road construction progress.
-The system uses AI-based image analysis, GPS coordinates validation, and a robust database to manage and track construction updates for different road layers.
+The system uses Ai-based image analysis, GPS coordinates validation, and a robust database to manage and track construction updates for different road layers.
 Built with **Streamlit**, the tool offers constructors and engineers a user-friendly interface to upload project updates and view detailed analytics.

 ---